You can read the introductory notes here.

 In this version of the ransom theory of the atonement, the Father is very angry about Adam’s sin but the human race cannot possibly do enough to avert his wrath, let alone obtain His forgiveness.
 In other words, the Father set a price for our forgiveness that is too high for us to pay.
 Unlike the Father, Jesus loves the human race and sees a lot of potential in us.
 He pays for our sins because we cannot.
 He does this by suffering the penalty on our behalf, satisfying God’s demand for righteousness, so that we can go free.
 The Father is satisfied and permits our salvation.

 This is an improvement over the ransom-to-the-devil idea, but there are still so many things wrong with that theory that it’s hard to know where to start.

 Imagine that your family owns a theater.
 Your father is angry with a certain group of people and does not want them to set foot in his theater.
 He sets the price of admission so high that they can’t afford it.
 You disagree with your father about those people.
 You think very highly of them and you want to let them in.
 Since they can’t afford the tickets, you buy them with your own money.
 Your father comes into the theater and sees that it is full with the people he was trying to keep out.
 Your father was not angry with them because they couldn’t pay the price, he raised the price because he was angry with them.
-He’s not pleased that they got into the theater, because that is what he was trying to prevent.
+He’s upset that they got into the theater, because that is what he was trying to prevent.
 Your father would throw the people out and then punish you for what you did.